Securian Financial

 Spouse/Civil Union Partner

 There are separate premiums for employees and spouses/civil union partners.
-For optional child Life insurance, eligible children may be covered up to age 26 (coverage terminates when the child turns 26 unless the child is totally disabled).
+For optional child Life insurance, eligible children may be covered up to age 26.
+Coverage ends when the child turns 26 unless the child is totally disabled; however, the employee needs to take action to terminate the coverage when they no longer have children eligible for it.

 Spouses/civil union partners and eligible children added to Optional Life insurance during open enrollment must be verified by providing the appropriate documentation to your agency benefit administrator.